‘We’ve caught the baddies, we’ve had great fun

 Virgin take 2% of your donation plus a card fee of 1.45%

-Unfortunately we cannot register with the charity commission at this time, as we do not fit their criteria.
-Mainly due to the fact that at this time we don’t wish to means tests our owners as we want to help all of the dogs, not just those whose owners are short of money.
-This is about the dogs and their hard work for the Police and Fire service and not about who can or cannot afford treatment.
+Unfortunately we cannot register with the Charity Commission at this time, as we do not fit their criteria.
+Mainly due to the fact that at this time we don’t wish to means test our owners as we want to help all of the dogs, not just those whose owners are short of money.
+This is about our dogs and their hard work for the Police and Fire service, not about who can or cannot afford treatment.
 We are looking at other options and structures to achieve this in the future.